philmcminn/rust-sudoku/README.md

 ## Building

+To build the project you need to [download Rust](https://www.rust-lang.org/tools/install) and use Cargo by simply issuing the command

+``cargo build --release``

-To build the project you need to [download Rust](https://www.rust-lang.org/tools/install) and build using Cargo.
-Issuing ``cargo build --release`` will produce a binary file in the ``target/release`` directory that you can use to run the program on the command line on your machine.
+in the root directory of the project.
+This will produce a binary file in the ``target/release`` directory that you can use to run the program on the command line of your machine.

 ## Running